 - 289 cid, 210 HP V8 with four barrel carburetor

-- 289 cid, 271 HP V8 with four barrel carburetor and solid lifters
+- 289 cid, 271 HP V8 with a four-barrel carburetor and solid lifters

-The interior featured wall to wall carpet, front bucket seats, an optional front bench seat, a rear bench seat, floor mounted shifter, full headliner, and "sports car" like steering wheel.
+The interior featured wall-to-wall carpet, front bucket seats, an optional front bench seat, a rear bench seat, a floor-mounted shifter, a full headliner, and a "sports car" like steering wheel.

 The biggest change for 1965 was the addition of a new fastback model which would become the cornerstone of Carroll Shelby's GT350.

 A new interior package known as the "pony" interior was introduced in 1965.
-It included special seat covers with running horses on the seat backs, special door panels with integrated arm rests, pistol grip door handles, five gauge instrument cluster, wood grain steering wheel, and other wood grain touches throughout the interior.
+It included special seat covers with running horses on the seat backs, special door panels with integrated armrests, pistol grip door handles, a five gauge instrument cluster, a wood grain steering wheel, and other wood grain touches throughout the interior.